bcampbell/ukpr/README.md

 ## TODOs

- - proper logging and error handling (kill all the panics!)
- - split up into separate packages (in particular, make it easy to build a new app with a diffferent bunch of scrapers)
  - we've already got a http server running, so should implement a simple browsing interface for visual sanity-checking of press releases.
+ - implement a proper config file system
+ - run the scrapers in parallel with proper interval timing